faizanalibugti/Steering-Angle/README.md

     monitor = {"top": 0, "left": 0, "width": 640, "height": 480}

 This line means the part of captured screen is the top left whose resolution is 640 x 480

+Tip: It is recommended to place screen capture window on the bottom right of the screen.